Do Fall Protection Harnesses Have a Defined Expiration Date?

 “My harness is only a year old, so I’m confident I’m adequately protected.
 This harness still has four year of use left in it.”

-It’s possible to become complacent, taking for granted that the harness will perform properly if and when needed.
-The wearer might skip inspecting for defects each time the harness is used.
-Additionally, a false sense of security may cause the recommended competent person annual inspection to be put off or even skipped.
+It is possible to become complacent, taking for granted that the harness will perform properly if and when needed.
+The wearer might even skip inspecting for defects each time the harness is used, which is extremely unsafe as this is the key to knowing if it is time to get a new harness or not.

-Snagging on protruding objects that might cause tears to the harness’s fabric or stitching.
+- Snagging on objects that might cause tears to the harness’s fabric or stitching.
 This can cause a weak spot that could fail during a fall arrest.

-Coating or saturation of paints and other chemicals can weaken the synthetic materials used in the webbing construction.
-Remove this materials as soon as possible, using the manufacturer’s guidelines to avoid further deterioration.
+- Saturation of paints and other chemicals can weaken the synthetic materials used in the webbing construction.
+Remove chemicals as soon as possible, using the manufacturer’s guidelines to avoid further deterioration of the harness.

-Exposure to caustics and acids may deteriorate the metal components, such as the D-ring and buckles.
-Clean this items as soon as possible using approved methods.
+- Exposure to caustics and acids may deteriorate the metal components, such as the D-ring and buckles.
+Clean these items as soon as possible using approved methods.

-Any harness subjected to a fall arrest must be taken out of service immediately.
-Do not use the harness after the impact event.
-It must be labeled as unusable and removed from service until destroyed.
+***If your harness has already been subjected to a fall arrest, it must be taken out of service immediately.
+Do not use the harness after an impact event.
+It must be labeled as unusable, removed from service and destroyed.***

-Checking the harness carefully for damage is the only reliable way to determine its condition.
-This includes a pre-use check by the wearer before donning the equipment and the periodic inspection by a qualified, competent inspector.
+Checking the safety harness carefully for damage is the only reliable way to determine its condition.
+This includes a pre-use check by the wearer before donning the equipment, and the periodic inspection by a qualified and competent inspector.

 A competent inspector will be trained in proper inspection procedures and should document each harness’s inspection with a log sheet.
 While the pre-use inspection is necessary, the closer look an inspector gives the equipment ensures the harness is inspected properly.